jepusto/clubSandwich/cran-comments.md

 ## Resubmission

 This is a resubmission.
-This submission is a maintenance release to fix unit test errors that occur with R-devel.
-I have reworked the approach to the unit tests that have caused problems in the past, so that the numerical tolerances are more appropriate.
+This submission adds new functionality for Wald tests, along with expanded documentation and a vignette.
+This submission also fixes unit test errors that occur with MKL and noLD builds.

 Please note that the DESCRIPTION file includes a citation to Bell and McCaffrey (2002), but unfortunately that article does not have a DOI; I have included a URL instead.

 ## Test environments

-* local Windows 7 Enterprise, R 3.6.3
+* local Windows 7 Enterprise, R 4.0.2
 * ubuntu 16.04.6 LTS (on travis-ci), R-release, R-devel
 * win-builder (devel, release, oldrelease)
 * r-hub: